Own-Data-Privateer/hoardy-web/extension/README.md

 ### On Firefox-based browsers

 - To get the debugger console go to `about:debugging#/runtime/this-firefox` and press extension's `Inspect` button.
+- You should also probably set "Persist Logs" setting on the "Console" tab.

 ### On Chromium-based browsers